Every child deserves a chance for a better life.

 Salesian Missions and its partner NGOs are innovative and skilled at designing programs that are customized to meet the immediate needs of the specific communities they serve.
 Therefore, the programs are vast but generally fall into one, or more, of the program categories listed below.

-Globally, the Salesians provide education and support through more than 5,500 schools and youth centers serving more than 1 million children; more than 80 colleges and universities; nearly 1,000 vocational, pre-professional and training programs; more than 40 professional degree programs; more that 40 agricultural educational programs; and nearly 90 adult educational centers.
+Globally, the Salesians provide education and support through more than 5,500 schools and youth centers serving millions of children; more than 80 colleges and universities; nearly 1,000 vocational, pre-professional and training programs; more than 40 professional degree programs; more that 40 agricultural educational programs; and nearly 90 adult educational centers.
 As a result, children, youth and young adults in some of the poorest places on the planet are receiving an education.
 Education gives vulnerable youth a sense of personal dignity and self-worth, breaking the cycle of poverty.
 At Salesian schools, young children attend classes, participate in sports and other activities and have a safe place to learn and grow.
 Continuing education provides young adults with the skills they need to find decent jobs and become self-sufficient, contributing members of society.

 Functioning side by side with Salesian schools, youth centers offer a safe place for engaging young people in constructive activities during leisure time – such as sports, art and music.
 Youth learn teamwork and social skills, which provide opportunities for growth and maturity.